the-road-to-learn-react/the-road-to-react/manuscript/react-modern/conditional-rendering.md

 };
 ~~~~~~~

 In JavaScript, a `true && 'Hello World'` always evaluates to 'Hello World'.
 A `false && 'Hello World'` always evaluates to false.
 In React, we can use this behaviour to our advantage.
 If the condition is true, the expression after the logical `&&` operator will be the output.
 If the condition is false, React ignores it and skips the expression.
+Using `expession && JSX` is more concise than using `expression ?
+JSX : null`.

 Conditional rendering is not just for asynchronous data though.
-The simplest example of conditional rendering is a boolean flag state that's toggled with a button.
+The simplest example of conditional rendering is a boolean state that's toggled with a button.
 If the boolean flag is true, render something, if it is false, don't render anything.
 Knowing about this feature in React can be quite powerful, because it gives you the ability to conditionally render JSX.
 It's yet another tool in React to make your UI more dynamic.
 And as we've discovered, it's often necessary for more complex control flows like asynchronous data.

 ### Exercises:

 * Confirm your [source code](https://bit.ly/2ZfIJLM).
   * Confirm the [changes](https://bit.ly/3AYmneE).
 * Read more about [conditional rendering in React](https://www.robinwieruch.de/conditional-rendering-react/).
+* Question: Why didn't we need a conditional rendering for the empty `stories` before they get fetched from the fake API?
+  * Answer: The `stories` are mapped as list in the List component by using the `map()` method.
+When mapping over a list, the `map()` method returns for every item a modified version (in our case JSX).
+If there are no items in the list, the `map()` method will return nothing.
+Therefore we do not need a conditional rendering here.
+* Question: What would happen if the initial state of `stories` would be set to `null` instead of `[]`?
+  * Answer: Then we would need a conditional rendering in the List component, because calling `map()` on `null` would throw an exception.
 * Optional: [Leave feedback for this section](https://forms.gle/kHLAXtMaKsTFtWjY9).